dbuentello/slack-old-joe/README.md

 - Can select the "previous" workspace using the shortcut
 - Can select a workspace using the Dock menu
 - Can select a workspace using the Quick Switcher

+### Menus (Shortcuts)
+- Can open the "Preferences"
+- Can "Close" the window
+- Can "undo"
+- Can "redo"
+- Can "select all"
+- Can "copy"
+- Can "paste"
+- Can "paste and match style"
+- Can "find"
+- Can "use selection to find"
+- Can "zoom in"
+- Can "zoom in" (again)
+- Can "zoom out"
+- Can go back to "actual size"
+- Can go "back" in history
+- Can go "forward" in history
+- Can display keyboard shortcuts
+- Can close the keyboard shortcuts

 #### Logs
 - Revealing logs (window menu) results in logs in the downloads folder